-In this paper we follow a stochastic approach for selecting Cal/Val sets and demonstrate its use for quantifying uncertainty.
-The developed method samples from a complete matchups set to populate many sets of Cal/Val pairs.
+The developed method samples from a complete matchup set to populate many sets of Cal/Val pairs.
 Each pair is used to derive the model coefficients and their associated errors, from which the probability distributions of the calibration and validation result is determined.
-In this paper the method is demonstrated for two data sets: i - L-band (1.6 GHz) backscatter ( $\sigma^{\circ}$ ) - soil moisture matchups collected during the 2002 OPE (Optimizing Production Inputs for Economic and Environmental Enhancement) campaign (Joseph et al.,

-2010a,b), and ii- matchups of chlorophyll-a concentrations and derived absorption coefficients obtained from the NASA bio-Optical Marine Algorithm Data (NOMAD, version 2a.)
+In this paper the method is demonstrated for two data sets: (i) L-band (1.6 GHz) backscatter (σ°) - soil moisture matchups collected during the 2002 OPE3 (Optimizing Production Inputs for Economic and Environmental Enhancement) campaign (Joseph et al., 2010a,b), and (ii) matchups of chlorophyll a concentrations and derived absorption coefficients obtained from the NASA bio-Optical Marine Algorithm Data (NO-MAD, version 2a.)
 (Werdell and Bailey, 2005).